The Polish Colony in Harbin, Manchuria

 Image of Polish Insurgents at Wikimedia.

-Construction of the Chinese Eastern Railway railway link
+Construction of the Chinese Eastern Railway link

 Polish engineers constructed major railway infrastructure for the Chinese Eastern Railway